xyz-digital/xyz-digital.github.io/_posts/2020-06-29-neurotribes-part-one-autism-as-a-spectrum.md

 | IV  | 1994 |
 | V   | 2013 |

-It wasn't until the most recent DSM V that the four categories of autism mentioned above were consildated into an umbrella diagnosis of autism spectrum disorder.
-Despite covering the main names behind autism in great detail: [Leo Kanner](https://en.wikipedia.org/wiki/Leo_Kanner), [Hans Aspberger](https://en.wikipedia.org/wiki/Hans_Asperger), and [Lorna Wing](https://en.wikipedia.org/wiki/Lorna_Wing), I found the timeline difficult to follow.
 Despite performing his research at the same time as Leo Kanner (1940s), Aspberger's Syndrome didn't find it's way in to the DSM until DSM-IV, thanks to Lorna Wing resurfacing Aspberger's work.
+It wasn't until the most recent DSM V that the four categories of autism mentioned above were consolidated into an umbrella diagnosis of autism spectrum disorder.
+Although Silberman covers the main names behind autism in great detail: [Leo Kanner](https://en.wikipedia.org/wiki/Leo_Kanner), [Hans Asperger](https://en.wikipedia.org/wiki/Hans_Asperger), and [Lorna Wing](https://en.wikipedia.org/wiki/Lorna_Wing), I found the timeline difficult to follow.
+I will attempt to condense a very long story below.

 ### Quantum Mechanics: An Idea in Two Places at the Same Time